 Please fill in the paper survey to come through your door or access it by clicking here and leave the form with parish councillor Catherine Bristow at Leylandii, Main Street, Skerne, or clerk Jill Pick at Church Cottage, Wansford, by early September or, by the far the best option, bring it to the public meeting in Skerne Church on September 9 at 7.30pm and become involved in any way, however small, that you feel able.

-Click here to view the minutes for the meeting of the Skerne and Wansford Parish Council which took place in Wansford Village Hall on Tuesday May 21 at 7.30pm.
+Click here for the minutes of the Skerne and Wansford Parish Council meeting which took place at 7.30pm on Tuesday July 16 in Wansford Village Hall.

 Click here for the latest edition of Skerne and Wansford News

 All parish councils have powers and duties (things that they may do and things that they must do) conferred upon them by statute.
 Click here to find a list of the duties and potential powers of your parish council.
 Note that no parish council is a highways authority or a planning authority.
 Neither is Skerne and Wansford Parish Council a burial authority although it uses the power to contribute towards the expenses incurred in the upkeep of the two villages' burial grounds.

 Annual Governance and Accountability Return 2018-2019